jackyzha0/jackyzha0.github.io/content/thoughts/To Live in their Utopia.md

 There's no dataset in the world that adequately conveys white supremacy, or slavery, or colonialism. (see: [data distributions](thoughts/data%20distributions.md))

 So at best these systems generate a facsimile of a world with the shadows of history cast on the ground skewed, flattened, and always lacking depth that only living these experiences can bring.
-Once again, creating a potemkin village of what the true problem, an incredibly reductionist view on complex problems.
+Once again, creating a potemkin village of what the true problem is: an incredibly reductionist view on complex problems.

 ## Metis
 James C. Scott in Seeing like a State desribes *metis*, which he translates substantively as the intelligence required to adapt to new and changing circumstances.